gbif/bold-to-dwc-poc/README.md

 Populate the BIN enum table:
 ````
 INSERT INTO bins SELECT bin_uri FROM boldtsvtaxa WHERE bin_uri <> "" AND bin_uri IS NOT NULL GROUP BY bin_uri;
+INSERT INTO boldconsensus (bin_uri) SELECT * FROM bins;

 ````

+### Store taxonomic labels for each BIN grouped by taxon rank

+* Run the sql in `checklist/consensusbyrank.sql`.
+This will create tables for each of the linnean ranks containing all taxonomic labels and the number of usages for each pr BIN.
+* Populate these tables by running `checklist/procedures.sql`.
+* Finally create the consensus taxonomy running `checklist/updateboldconsensus.sql`